Authorial Illustration Projects

 In 2018 I began my masters degree in Authorial and illustration practice at Falmouth University.

-It was one of my life's best decisions so far, giving me new possibilities.
-Opening locked doors in my thinking and imagination.
+It was one of my life's best decisions so far, giving me new possibilities and opening locked doors in my thinking and imagination.

 'Quote: Introduction